Dr Paul Lashmar

 - +44 (0)20 7040 8202

-I joined City in September 2017 as a Senior Lecturer.
+I joined City in September 2017.
 I'm also an investigative journalist and research academic.

 * Reporting and investigating the security state - how intelligence agencies operate, how they influence the state and how the news media cover intelligence

 * Mass Surveillance - consequences of state eavesdropping and the loss of privacy and the impact on journalist-source relations.

 * Organised Crime – especially the historic operation of Italian Crime Groups in UK

 I am interested in taking on PhD student interests in the subject areas above.
 But open to interesting research proposals.

 Co-Investigator on the ESRC £30,000 seminar series Data-PSST!
 This post-Snowden project explored, from multi-disciplinary/end user perspectives, how different aspects of transparency (whether voluntarily entered into, or state/commercially/peer-imposed) affect questions of privacy, security, surveillance and trust.
 Seminars take place 2014-16.

 Initiator and Co-Investigator on TSB funded "Interactive Social Experience Engine (iSEE) for History and Heritage - A Dorset Prehistoric Feasibility Study" a partnership project between Brunel University and Dorset County Museum.
 Principal Investigator: Dr David Bell, Co-Investigators: Dr Alan Serrano and Paul Lashmar Value £55,000.
 This six month project was completed on 31st August 2014.

 Consultancy: Political-intelligence Elites: Towards Better Public Accountability through a Co-created Benchmark for Civil Society to enable PI Vian Bakir (Bangor University) to better deliver impact activities on that project.
 From October 2016 - November 2017.